 Andrew is a former Hotelier of the Year, a past chairman of Master Innholders, a multiple Catey winner and sits on the Court of Worshipful Company of Innholders.
 He is chairman of The Watermill Theatre in Newbury and chairs the SE region of UK Hospitality, and is a trustee of various charities including, Lord Forte Foundation and Swings and Smiles children’s charity.

 Anne Lomas, Director of Food and Beverage at The London Edition, oversees all aspects and operations of the hotel’s food & beverage programme.
 Lomas has a wealth of experience having previously held the position of Director of Restaurants at The Savoy, overseeing several outlets and departments including the relaunch of the prestigious Simpson’s on the Strand. read more Anne began working in hospitality by chance aged eighteen; whilst travelling in New Zealand.
 Following this, Anne moved to London where her work experience includes Roast, 45 Park Lane, Shangri-La, and Simpson’s in the Strand.
 During her role as General Manager at Simpson’s in the Strand, Anne saw this rich-in-history establishment through a full refurbishment, and drove the restaurant to be the successful and well-loved culinary landmark it is today.

 Andy Downton is the Owner & Founder of Burnt Chocolate Consultancy.
 In 2003 Andy moved to London, progressing to Head Waiter for Marcus Waring at the Savoy Grill.
-In November 2006, he became assistant restaurant manager for the launch of Theo Randall read more at the Intercontinental before moving to Gordon Ramsay at Claridges where Andy spent 5 years, 2 as General Manager.
+In November 2006, read more he became assistant restaurant manager for the launch of Theo Randall at the Intercontinental before moving to Gordon Ramsay at Claridges where Andy spent 5 years, 2 as General Manager.
 In 2012, Andy joined D&D London as General Manager at The Old Bengal Warehouse.
-He then spent 3 years at Social Company with Jason Atherton managing City Social.
-Andy returned to D&D in 2017 as Senior General Manager for 3 venues and became Operations Manager at Park Chinois.
+He then spent 3 years at the Social Company with Jason Atherton managing City Social.
+Andy returned to D&D in 2017 as Senior General Manager for 3 venues before becoming Operations Manager at Park Chinois.
 In 2022 he launched his own restaurant consultancy business using his expertise & knowledge to help restaurants grow & develop to their full potential.